neolution-ch/release-process-test/index.md

 - Either cherry-pick the commits you want to release from the `main` branch into your `release/1.2.4` branch or apply the changes manually.

 - Run the GitHub action with major, minor or patch and stable as release-type from the `release/1.2.4` branch you created **(not the main branch)**.

+- After the release is done, the GitHub action will update the `CHANGELOG.md` file on the main branch and add the new version to the `CHANGELOG.md` file.